RatherBeExploring/ratherbeexploring.github.io/_posts/2026-01-11-paramaribo-to-atjoni-by-public-bus.markdown

 ### What is the schedule?

 The bus from Paramaribo left at **8 a.m.** exactly, and the return from Atjoni left at **11:30 a.m.** exactly.
+On both trips the bus was waiting over an hour before departure: you can reserve a seat by placing something (I used a plastic bag) on it.
 There are other busses, however these two line up perfectly with the riverboats.
 Busses run every day including Sunday, despite what the minibus drivers (who wanted $500 for the same route) tried to say.

 ### How long does it take?